What Is Kiln Drying? Process, Benefits, and How It Improves Wood Stability

 Wood’s natural hygroscopic nature means it absorbs and releases moisture, making untreated green wood highly unstable.
 Freshly cut timber can hold 30–200% MC, leading to: Warping & Splitting, Pest & Decay Risks, and Processing Failures.
 Kiln drying mitigates these issues by systematically driving out moisture, and its key benefits include:

-✅ Pest & Fungi Elimination: Sustained high temperatures effectively kill larvae, mold spores, and fungi, making kiln drying essential for export compliance (e.g., ISPM-15 standards).
+• Pest & Fungi Elimination: Sustained high temperatures effectively kill larvae, mold spores, and fungi, making kiln-dried wood compliant with export standards (e.g., ISPM-15 standards).

 Sorting & Preparation of Timber